gireeshkbogu/LAAD/README.md

 # LAAD
 LSTM-based Autoencoder Anomaly Detection (LAAD) is primarily developed to detect abnormal resting heart rate (RHR) during the Coronavirus (SARS-CoV-2) infectious period.
 It uses heart rate and physical activity data from smartwatches like Fitbit, Apple and Garmin.
-Further, it splits data into training (baseline) and test based on the participant's self-reported symptom dates.
+Further, it splits data into training (baseline) and test based on the participant's self-reported symptom date.
 It learns the structure of the baseline data for each user by reconstructing the temporal sequences and provides a reconstruction error.
 Using this error it builds an anomaly threshold and detects if the RHR sequences in the test data anomalous or not.

 Link to the research paper - https://www.medrxiv.org/content/10.1101/2021.01.08.21249474v1